Spring Tree Stump Removal and Stump Grinding Aids Summer Safety

 Tree stumps, and especially tree root systems, also pose tripping hazards.
 Stumps can hide behind clumps of overgrown grass or weedy areas.
 Children running around and playing may miss them and fall, leading to injuries.
 Individuals performing yard work may also miss the stumps and run into

 them with mowers or other equipment.
-Depending on the location of the stump, tripping incidents could also subject homeowners to liability cases.
-Stumps may also have roots that continue to grow underneath sidewalks or the foundation of your home.
+Depending on the stump’s location, tripping incidents could also subject homeowners to liability cases.
+Stumps may also have roots that continue to grow underneath your home’s sidewalks or foundation.
 Roots can even lift a sidewalk, which can be dangerous for bikers or people just walking by.

 A couple of options exist for disposing of tree stumps.
 Smaller tree stumps can be dug out, leaving relatively small holes in the landscape.
-Some tree service providers, including Stein, will remove the debris from the site for the homeowners’ convenience.
+Some tree service companies, including Stein, will remove the debris from the site for the homeowners’ convenience.